Course Leader: Dr Stephan Houghton

 Completion of online activities and full participation in workshop activities will be necessary for the successful achievement of the learning outcomes.

 Students will need access to a computer with an internet connection and the following software: word-processing software (e.g. Word, Pages, or similar), presentation software (e.g. PowerPoint, Keynote, or similar), and data-graphing software (e.g. Excel, Numbers, or similar).

 Abstracts and the Writing of Abstracts (2009) John M. Swales, Christine B. Feak.
 University of Michigan Press.
 (ISBN: 9780472033355)

 Academic Writing: A Handbook for International Students (2018) Stephen Bailey.
 Routledge.
 (ISBN: 9781138048744)

 Academic Writing for Graduate Students - Essential Tasks and Skills (2012) John M. Swales, Christine B. Feak.
 University of Michigan Press.
 (ISBN: 9780472034758)

-Speaking and Writing modules of the course will be evaluated separately.
+Written Communication and Public Speaking modules of the course will be evaluated separately.

-1. Speaking in English for Academic Research: students will receive feedback and be evaluated for their MT180 (40%) and platform presentation (60%).
-Feedback will take the form of peer and instructor comments and a video-recording of their presentations.
+(2) Public Speaking.
+Students will receive feedback and be evaluated on two oral assignments: a poster presentation (50%) and a 3-Minute Thesis presentation (50%).
+Feedback will take the form of peer and instructor comments and video-recordings of the presentations.